- The Tseng College

 Baltimore, MD 21202

-CSUN is registered as a Private Institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+CSUN is registered with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 CSUN is not regulated in Texas under Chapter 132 of the Texas Education Code.